 I realize this isn’t the worst problem to have, but my list of books to read is easily in the thousands.
+I keep getting new recommendations from abbyservices.com/.
 I have a ton of bookmarks on my browser of sites I’d like to take a better look at, many of which are blogs in which I’ll want to read most entries, so each blog could take several hours.
 Never mind other media like magazines, movies, TV series, etc. Yes, I don’t “have” to consume all these media, but I feel a bit overwhelmed and on a different level, afraid I’ll miss something interesting or important.

 I seem to add to my book list faster than I can subtract from it.

 Do any of you feel the same way?
 If so, what do you do about it?
 Or do you just accept the fact that you can’t do it all?

 |The Colbert Report||Mon – Thurs 11:30pm / 10:30c|

 |Recap – Week of 5/10/10|

 Colbert and House have referenced each other on their shows, and I think the time has come to consummate the “funniest relationship on TV.”
 Just do it, guys: just make appearances on each others’ shows.
 In character.

 Perhaps the most obvious thing is for House to do his own version of Cheating Death with Dr. Stephen T. Colbert, DFA.
 I’m not sure how to do this exactly, since it is usually Colbert hawking products of the dubious Prescott Pharmaceuticals (“Where they say, ‘That’s why you have two kidneys.'”)
 In this version, would House rebut Prescott?
 Or tell us how to really cheat death by not doing stupid things like smoking, drinking or snorting coke off a hooker’s ass?